 Read more

-Brucellosis: The Silent Threat to Livestock and Human Health delves into the unique challenge of brucellosis, including its prevention, control, presentation, diagnosis, and treatment in both animals and humans.
-Brucellosis poses a significant risk not only to animal health and public health, but creates an economic burden worldwide.
-Offering the first complete reference on brucellosis in decades,
+Brucellosis: The Silent Threat to Livestock and Human Health offers an in-depth look into the challenges posed by brucellosis, including its prevention, control, diagnosis, and treatment in animals and humans.
+This zoonotic disease is a significant concern not only for animal health but also public health, creating an economic burden worldwide.
+As the first comprehensive reference on brucellosis in decades, this book provides valuable insights into combating and managing the disease in herds and communities.
+The book emphasizes the importance of the One Health approach, presenting a global perspective on brucellosis.

 List of contents